The ROI of Personalization: Real Numbers for How It Pays Off

 Adding Video to the Mix (Plus ROI Numbers)

-Across industries, companies and organizations have enjoyed dramatic results when they’ve leveraged videos personalized for the individual viewer.
+Personalized Interactive Video works across industries, as well.
+Companies and organizations in all kinds of sectors have enjoyed dramatic results when they’ve leveraged videos personalized for the individual viewer.
 Take a look at the numbers:

-Customers now expect a personalized experience and align their brand loyalty to the extent which they feel “known” and valued as a customer.
+Customers now expect a personalized experience and align their brand loyalty with how “known” and valued they feel as individual customers.

 We hear so often from marketers that they don’t personalize because it takes up too many resources.
 But that’s not the case.
-A data-driven video platform allows you to reach customers 1:1 at scale, even when you have millions of customers around the world, like Ubisoft.
-You’re not creating a separate video for each customer — you use logic and data to determine what each customer will see.
+A data-driven video platform allows you to reach customers 1:1 at scale, even when you have millions of customers around the world, like Ubisoft did in the campaign below.

-And what is the cost of not personalizing?
+In other words, there are now virtually no barriers to entry to creating personalized content.
+Meanwhile, the cost of not personalizing is high.
 Communicating content that isn’t targeted to your different audiences pretty much means a wasted effort.
-Two thirds of customers expect their interactions with brands to be personalized.

-If you’re not personalizing, you’re spending your time and effort on initiatives that, simply put, don’t work.
+If you’re not leveraging marketing personalization, you’re spending your time and effort on initiatives that, simply put, don’t work.
 Worse still, generic non-personalized messaging can upset your customers and cause the opposite reaction than you intended: churn.

 Personalization and Customer Retention